-- Follow a traffic flow plan. - Arrange parking so attendees can observe physical social distancing (stay 6 feet or more away from others) as they travel between their vehicles and the outdoor worship space. - When leaving your vehicle upon arrival at the church, make sure to abide by physical social distancing (stay 6 feet or more away from others). - If someone is parked beside you, wait for them to get out of their vehicle and wait for them to get 6 feet away. - Put your mask on before you leave your vehicle and keep it on until you are back in your vehicle.
+- Follow a traffic flow plan. - Arrange parking so attendees can observe physical social distancing (stay 6 feet or more away from others) as they travel between their vehicles and the outdoor worship space. - When leaving your vehicle upon arrival at the church, make sure to abide by physical social distancing (stay 6 feet or more away from others). - If someone is parked beside you, wait for them to get out of their vehicle and wait for them to get 6 feet away. - Put your mask on before you leave your vehicle.
+Fully vaccinated persons may remove their masks once they have reached their seating area and are properly distanced.
+Masks should be worn in returning to vehicles.

-• Assessment of Volunteers and Staff
+Assessment of Volunteers and Staff